rotorvideos/developer-docs/source/includes/_get_started.md

 There are two parts to integrating with Rotor Videos:

 1. **Server-side Integration** - Retrieve an individual user's OAuth access token using the Partner's credentials.
-2. **Client-side Integration** - The Rotor React component, built by Rotor Videos, to consume the API and allow partners to embed video creation flows into their artists' dashboards.

 ## Server-side Integration
 > **An example Node app handling the server requests**